-Transactions with related parties are described in Note 18 Related party transactions.
+Transactions with related parties are described in Note 19 Related party transactions.

-Other receivables include tax receivables other than from corporate income taxes and advance payments for subscriptions.
+Other receivables include mainly tax receivables other than from corporate income taxes.

 Prepaid expenses include advance payments for services that will be received in the future.
 Main types of prepayments are: subscriptions, expenses from cloud computing arrangements which do not include an intangible asset (software as a service contracts), and administration costs.